How to Give to Others Without Burning Out

 Research suggests that self-care can reduce stress and exhaustion—if we know how to practice it.

-In our over-stressed world, many health care providers, social workers, and caregivers are suffering from slow yet painful burnout.
-Many of the rest of us, working long hours and raising families, seem to be approaching burnout, too.
+In our stressed-out world, many healthcare providers, social workers, and caregivers are suffering from slow, yet painful burnout.
+The rest of us, working long hours and raising families, seem to be approaching burnout, too.
 Sometimes we may feel that we’re too exhausted to keep giving to others, even though giving is a primary source of happiness in our lives.

 So how can we keep giving without burning out?
 We’re told that self-care is the answer: Give yourself a treat; you deserve it.
 Take some time for yourself.
 Say no.